 So far, we have filled our cartoon animal with great shadows on every part... except for the face.
 Create two circles and place them behind the eyes.
 Make sure that the bottom part of these new shapes is slightly longer.
 Duplicate the beak and place your new shape behind this one.
 All new shapes must be colored with a dark tone of red.

 Once again, use a little bit of transparency to create a great effect that gives the bird a stunning 3D look!
 That's it!
-As you can see, even the most simple design can become quite interesting using only a few simple tips to enhance the illustration!
+As you can see, even the most simple design can become quite interesting using only a few simple tips to enhance the illustration.
+More cute birds are available below.
 Enjoy! :)